Lucas12138/StreamSqlRequest/README.md

 ## Start up
 - resource/dbSetup.sql should be run at the very beginning
 - recommend use intellij to try this project
+- use maven to get the JDBC dependency

 ## Code structure
 `SqlRequest--DAO--AdminDAO|AdminStreamerDAO`